How to Make Tacos at Home for Taco Tuesday or Any Day You Want

 While fast food restaurants have helped popularize crunchy, pre-formed shells, there are other fine options for the outermost layer, including soft corn or flour tortillas, and even opting for lettuce instead.

 These are best for ground meats, holding up well to warm, wetter fillings.
-Children tend to like them best, too; try this popular, quick & easy kid-pleaser:
+Try these homemade taco shells:

 Across much of Mexico, the standard is a corn tortilla, about the size of a bread-and-butter plate.
 Those tortillas are sometimes doubled up, ensuring that toppings won't crash to the ground if the top tortilla cracks.
 You can avoid that messy situation by purchasing fresh homemade tortillas from a local bakery or tienda; major supermarket chains usually stock a range of regionally-produced white and yellow corn tortillas.